-1. Foundations Course (3 credits)

-ME499/599 - Front End Design with Prof. Shanna Daly.
-All students must complete this course; no substitutions will be accepted.

-2. Supporting Design Course (3 credits)

-Students must complete one course from the list of approved courses to deepen their education of socially engaged design practices.

-3. Breadth Course (3 credits)

-Students must complete one course from the list of approved courses to broaden a student's education outside of the College of Engineering.
+- 1. Foundations Course (3 credits) - Complete one of the following foundation design courses: - ME499/599 Front End Design with Prof. Shanna Daly - ENGRX55 Finding Genuine Fieldwork Opportunities - 2.
+Supporting Design Course (3 credits) - Students must complete one course from the list of approved courses to deepen their education in socially engaged design practices. - 3.
+Breadth Course (3 credits) - Students must complete one course from the list of approved courses to broaden their education outside of the College of

+Engineering.
 Students are encouraged to choose a course in the thematic area of a design project they are engaging in at the curricular or co-curricular level.

-4. SEDA Learning Blocks (For completion - not credit bearing)

-Students must complete two Socially Engaged Design Academy (SEDA) learning blocks from the list of approved learning blocks.
-SEDA blocks will serve to round out a student's SED knowledge and skills, by providing instruction and assessment on topics that are currently not covered or are covered in a limited manner at a curricular level within the CoE.
+- 4. SEDA Learning Blocks (For completion not credit bearing) - Students must complete two Socially Engaged Design Academy (SEDA) learning blocks from the list of approved learning blocks.
+SEDA blocks will serve to round out a student's knowledge and skills by providing instruction and assessment on topics that are currently not covered or are covered in a limited manner at a curricular level within the CoE.

-The program can be completed without exceeding the 128 credits required for a BS/BSE and provides students the opportunity to organize their elective courses around the theme of socially engaged design.
+The program can be completed without exceeding the 128 credits required for a B.S./B.S.E. and provides students the opportunity to organize their elective courses around the theme of socially engaged design.
 Students from all disciplines are invited to complete the program.

-For more information, visit http://insitu.engin.umich.edu/program-in-socially-engaged-design.
+For more information, visit http://csed.engin.umich.edu/program-in-socially-engaged-design